Punjab: Bhagwant Mann govt wins confidence vote; Cong, BJP abstain | Politics

 AAP MLAs hit out at the BJP, saying after Delhi their ''Operation Lotus'', a bid to topple the government, also failed in Punjab and accused the Congress of being in cahoots with the saffron party.

-At the end of lengthy discussion on the confidence motion, Speaker Kultar Singh Sandhwan put it to vote in the House on the concluding day of the brief assembly session.
+At the end of lengthy discussion on the confidence motion, Speaker Sandhwan put it to vote in the House on the concluding day of the brief assembly session.

 After Mann's concluding speech, the Speaker asked MLAs present to raise hands who were in support of and then asked those who were against the motion of confidence.